-- 3.13.1 Developers may be required to prepare noise and/or vibration studies for development proposals within 300 m (984 ft.) of an active railway. - 3.13.2 Noise and/or vibration studies are required where a proposed development is within the influence area of a stationary source (e.g., industrial uses, rail yard, etc.) or, conversely, where existing sensitive land uses are located within the influence area of a proposed development that is a potential source of noise or vibration.
+- 3.13.1 Developers may be required to prepare noise and/or vibration studies for development proposals within 500 m (1,640 ft.) of an active railway. - 3.13.2 Noise and/or vibration studies are required where a proposed development is within the influence area of a stationary source (e.g., industrial uses, rail yard, etc.) or, conversely, where existing sensitive land uses are located within the influence area of a proposed development that is a potential source of noise or vibration.
 The extent of the influence area(s) is case-specific and is dependent upon such factors as the type and scale of the stationary noise source, intervening topography and intervening land uses.
-As a minimum, Council will require noise and/or vibration studies to assess the impact on existing or proposed sensitive land uses within minimum distances identified in the Ministry of Environment, Conservation and Parks guidelines. - 3.13.3 Where noise and/or vibration studies are required, they shall be undertaken by qualified experts in accordance with the regulations or guidelines of the relevant Ministries.
+As a minimum, Council will require noise and/or vibration studies to assess the impact on existing or proposed sensitive land uses within minimum distances identified in the Ministry of Environment, Conservation and Parks guidelines, including Publication LU-131 Noise Assessment Criteria in Land Use Planning. - 3.13.3 Where noise and/or vibration studies are required, they shall be undertaken by qualified experts in accordance with the regulations or guidelines of the relevant Ministries.